 Philippa Patel, Counsellor/Psychotherapist Brighton/Hove

-Each human being is entirely unique and can only be understood in terms of their own individuality.
+I approach each client as a unique individual who can only be understood in terms of their own individuality.

 We all have a capacity for self-reflection, growth and healing.